sfogo/java-samples/docs/PYRAMID.md

 ```
 L = 1 + 2 + 3 + .... + n = n*(n+1)/2
 ```
-Therefore, we only need to look at words whose length can be expressed as the sum of the first `n `integers.
+Therefore, we only need to look at words whose length can be expressed as a sum of the first `n `integers.
 This condition is necessary but of course not sufficient (e.g `bad` is not a pyramid word).

-Which also means that `n` is the number of distinct letters in word of length `L`.
+Which also means that `n` is the number of distinct letters in word of length `L` : if you establish a map whose keys are the distinct letters and whose value is the

 ## Assumptions for this exercise
 - Case insensitive